-If hiking in tick country, it’s a good idea to put the ends of your pants in your socks and tuck in your shirt.
+If hiking in tick country, it’s a good idea to put the ends of your pants in your socks, and tuck in your shirt.
 Also wearing light colored clothing makes them more visible.
 Still, even if bitten, it takes at least a full day for them to transmit disease.
 So when you get home after a hike the first thing you should do is thoroughly check yourself and your dog over.
-Ticks can attach anywhere but they seem to prefer the back of the head at the base of the scalp, so check for any unknown bumps.
+Ticks can attach anywhere, but they seem to prefer the back of the head at the base of the scalp, so check for any unknown bumps.
 You can sometimes feel the bite as either a tiny itch or bite.
-If you discover one attached it is important that you remove the entire tick as the head can be left behind, and not squeeze the abdomen, but as close to your skin as possible.
+If you discover one attached, it is important that you remove the entire tick, as the head can be left behind, and not squeeze the abdomen either, but as close to your skin as possible.

 Here’s a hazard you should be aware of: quick sand.
-I don’t mean the kind you see in old movies where someone walking along a jungle path suddenly falls into an unseen sand pit and goes down.
-I mean walking along, or in dried or drying lake beds or river banks.
+I don’t mean the kind you see in old movies where someone walking along a jungle path, suddenly falls into an unseen sand pit and goes down.
+I mean walking along in seemingly dried or drying (from the top, that is) lake beds or river banks.
 The thing is, the ground might look perfectly stable, and be dry, even cracked on the surface.
 But it’s not uncommon for it to actually be saturated below the surface.
 Step on it and you could go down fast.
 It’s happened to me.
-Here’s an example of what I’m talking about.
+Here’s an example of what I’m talking about:

 Here, our dog, Mustard tries to get out of one (not to worry, he made it):